 In a line: Incredibly light with a tiny, tiny pack size.

 If you like to count every gramme of your gear then you’ll no doubt be aware that the lightest of lightweight kit doesn’t come cheap and at £299.99 the Yeti Purity will make even those with the deepest pockets grimace.
 At 266g for a size XL it’s the third lightest jacket we have in this test.
-It uses a 800+ fill power European goose down fill with a 95/5 composition – a higher than usual ratio and already we can start to see why it’s so expensive.
+It uses an 800+ fill power European goose down fill with a 95/5 composition – a higher than usual ratio and already we can start to see why it’s so expensive.

 There’s a nice little graphic on the inside of the jacket which says ‘next to nothing’ and when you put the Purity on for the first time it makes sense immediately.
 If it weren’t for the warmth provided by the down then you’d feel as though you were wearing just that, pretty much nothing.
-The outer shell is made using LightyGram, a super-lightweight micro rip stop nylon and in use it strikes the unusual balance of looking flimsy but feeling tough.
+The outer shell is made using LightyGram, a super-lightweight micro ripstop nylon and in use, it strikes the unusual balance of looking flimsy but feeling tough.
 It also makes a ‘crisp packety’ noise as it ruffles about, something to be aware of.